Team : Senescence, fibrosis and cancer

 2.b: Identification of new molecular determinants underlying cisplatin nephrotoxicity.

 In an effort to uncover new pharmacological approaches preventing cisplatin nephrotoxic effects, we aimed to test two potential strategies.
 We first hypothesized that inhibiting miR-21, which is mainly involved in cell injury (see paragraph 1), could diminish renal cisplatin injury.
-Using a mouse model, our first results have indicated that miR-21 plays an ambivalent role in renal lesions and seems to be protective at an early stage, or deleterious when the process is prolonged over time.
+Our first results have indicated that miR-21 plays an ambivalent role in renal lesions and seems to be protective at an early stage, or deleterious when the process is prolonged over time.
 In addition, we initiated a prospective study aiming at uncovering new clinical parameters correlated to cisplatin-induced nephrotoxicity (collaboration with the Department of Thoracic Oncology, CHRU, Lille).

 Contact: Cauffiez Christelle, MCU, firstname.lastname@example.org